CP4 locks tonight at 11 pm PST

 );

-This version demonstrates using FOREIGN KEY
+This version demonstrates using FOREIGN KEYs in different ways.

 CREATE TABLE users(